saifulislam88/kubernetes/(A).Kubernetes Principle & Concept.md

             port: 80
             targetPort: 80

-## Kubernetes Ingress
+## Kubernetes Ingress((Resource)
+An Ingress is a Kubernetes resource that defines how external traffic should be routed to services within your cluster.

-Ingress is an API object in Kubernetes that manages external access to services within a cluster, typically HTTP and HTTPS.
+Ingress is actually NOT a type of service.
+Instead, it sits in front of multiple services and act as a “smart router” or entrypoint into your cluster.
+So Ingress is an API object in Kubernetes that manages external access to services within a cluster, typically HTTP and HTTPS.
 It provides a single point of entry for routing and load balancing requests to various services based on defined rules.

+It acts like a traffic rule specifying:
+Hostnames: Which domain names or subdomains should trigger the rule.
+Paths: Which URL paths should be mapped to specific services.
+Backend Services: Which services within the cluster should handle the traffic for each path.

 - Key Features of Ingress:
 - Load Balancing: Distributes incoming traffic across multiple services.